laser-institute/aera23-foundations/README.md

 This presentation provides a conceptual overview of reproducible research, particularly as it pertains to open science, and describes the core practices of reproducible research.

 - **GitHub Desktop**
 We briefly introduce the concept of version control as one core practice of reproducible research.
 The presentation will cover adding version control to the learning analytics workflow using [github.com](https://github.com/) and an application called Github Desktop.
-We will become familiar with navigating github.com and examining the file structures associated with repositories.
+We will view the navigation of github.com and examining the file structures associated with repositories.
+However we are not using Github Desktop for our course due to time constraints.

 - **RStudio Desktop**
 We introduce the RStudio Desktop environment and how to get started with R. We will become familiar with the R environment, setting up global options, creating R scripts, and the basic grammar of the R programming language.